 Robert H. McPherson, Ph.D., serves as dean of the University of Houston College of Education and holds the Elizabeth D. Rockwell Chair.
 He has more than 40 years of leadership-related experience in higher education, K-12 public education and professional psychology.

 As dean since 2011, McPherson has led a strategic and successful effort to increase the rigor and relevance of the College of Education’s teaching and research activities.
-Research expenditures have more than doubled to $5.6 million annually during his tenure, and the college now houses one of only three state-approved Education Research Centers in Texas
+Research expenditures have more than doubled during his tenure, and the College now houses one of only three state-approved Education Research Centers in Texas

-In 2016 the college became the first in Texas to meet the new, more stringent standards set by the Council for the Accreditation of Educator Preparation.
-The college’s Ph.D. programs in counseling and school psychology have earned accreditation from the American Psychological Association.
-The college also recently launched two new Ph.D. programs, in higher education leadership and policy studies and in curriculum and instruction.
+In 2016 the College became the first in Texas to meet the new, more stringent standards set by the Council for the Accreditation of Educator Preparation.
+The College’s Ph.D. programs in counseling and school psychology have earned accreditation from the American Psychological Association.
+And U.S. News & World Report ranks the online graduate education program #8 in the nation.

 McPherson is a fellow of the American Educational Research Association and the American Psychological Association.
 He received the Lifetime Achievement Award in 2015 from the Texas Psychological Association and is a recipient of the APA’s Karl F. Heiser Award for Advocacy.
 His board services includes the Council of Academic Deans from Research Education Institutions, the Houston Forensic Science Center, the UH Charter School and the TLC Foundation for Body-Focused Repetitive Disorders.
 He is a past president of the Texas and Houston Psychological Associations.